tfynes-pivotal/CFLogCacheDashboardingService/README.md

-# Cloud Foundry / Tanzu Application Service (TAS) telemetry / instrumentation dashboards
+# Cloud Foundry / Tanzu Application Service (TAS) Telemetry/Instrumentation Dashboards-as-a-Service

 Application developers want to instrument their applications and dependent services hosted in TAS.
 Metrics data is emitted from applications and stored by the platform engine in a TSDB service called 'log-cache' that supports PrometheusQL